Lovesan/bike/README.md

 On overall, this need to be debugged out further.
 Maybe we would ask for help someone from .Net Core team.

+**UPD** **2019-07-13:**  CoreFX(the .Net Core stdlib) also establishes signals for handling System.Diagnostics.Process classes and Console Ctrl handlers.
+We let it handle processes, because it can handle that perfectly(that means, including processes started by lisp, e.g. using ```uiop:run-program```), but revert the SIGINT handler for lisp one.

 #### MacOS X